 speaker

 Gary Nachman

-OK, great.
-Just one quick follow up, Ted, are you going to hire the 50 or so reps prior to approval and have them ready to go or are you going to wait till you actually get the approval just in terms of how we're modeling that?
+Okay, great.
+Just one quick follow-up.
+Ted, are you going to hire the 50 or so reps prior to approval and have them ready to go, or are you going to wait until you actually get the approval just in terms of how we're modeling that?

 speaker

 Thanks.
 So I think it's safe to assume that we'll continue to be very financially prudent and capital efficient to make sure that we're running through the start line, but we're also not going to disadvantage ourselves when we launch.
-So as we think about the way we balanced building a scaffolding and being ready to get ready in advance of data that we released last month and now we're executing on the plans that we had thoughtfully developed prior to having data, we're kind of pulling the same playbook as we get ready for commercial launch.
-So that that fine balance of making sure that we're deploying the capital, the right amount of capital at the right time.
-OK, great.
+So as we think about the way we balanced you know, building a scaffolding and being ready to get ready in advance of data that we released last month.
+And now we're executing on the plans that we had thoughtfully developed prior to having data.
+We're kind of pulling the same playbook as we get ready for commercial launch.
+So that fine balance of making sure that we're deploying the capital, the right amount of capital at the right time.
+Okay, great.

+speaker